OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

 1. Describe the three samples, by using the appropriate statistics of central tendency and spread
 2. Infere the means of the pupulations from where the samples were drawn
-3. For each of the three possible couples (GUERCINO vs ARNOVA, GUERCINO vs BOLOGNA and ARNOVA vs BOLOGNA), test the hypothesis that the two means are significantly different.
+3. For each of the three possible couples (GUERCINO vs ARNOVA, GUERCINO vs BOLOGNA and ARNOVA vs BOLOGNA), test the hypothesis that the two means are significantly different ($\alpha = 0.05$).